jawj/wireguard-setup/README.md

 # wireguard-setup

-Bash scripts to take Ubuntu Server LTS 24.04 from clean install to fully-configured WireGuard server peer.
+Bash scripts to take Ubuntu Server LTS 24.04 from clean install to fully-configured WireGuard server peer, forwarding DNS queries to Cloudflare over TLS.

 * `setup.sh` sets up the server (run once)
 * `addclient.sh` creates a peer, printing the config as text and a QR code (run for each new client)